The Food Network has given some serious love to Phoenix over the years— so we decided to

 Located on Gilbert's urban Agritopia, this coffee shop is known for more than just its caffeinated beverages.
 Their signature cupcakes have earned them a spot on Cupcake Wars three times.

-Parlor Pizzeria is a recipient of some Food Network love being named as the best pizza in Arizona on the “50 States, 50 Pizzas” list.
+Parlor Pizzeria staked its claim for Phoenix on the “50 States, 50 Pizzas” list.
 The particular pie named is the Salsiccia, that comes loaded with mozzarella, cheddar, grilled radicchio and locally sourced spicy pork sausage.

 The Parlor Pizzeria